Khaganshu-RK/Projects/CNN_Project/README.md

 - Environment variables: For any configuration (e.g., file paths, hyperparameters), use environment variables or configuration files as necessary.
 - Logging: Logging is configured in `project.py` and outputs to `project.log`.

-## Contributing

-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements